-Video technology moves incredibly quickly, with image quality improving constantly.
-This means that an increasing number of dash cams can shoot video in 4K – giving you as much clarity as possible in your footage.
+Video technology is advancing all the time, particularly in image quality.
+An increasing number of dash cams can shoot video in 4K – giving you as much clarity as possible in your footage.

-In fact, much of the technology used in dash cams can also be found in some of the best action cameras, including GoPro models.
+It's all part of the rapid evolution of miniature cameras and video recording.
+Indeed, much of the technology used in dash cams can also be found in some of the best action cameras, including GoPro models.
 You might see similarities in features such as video resolution, frame rate and viewing angle.
-However, dash cams tend to eschew the image stabilization synonymous with action cameras in favor of night vision instead.
-Plus, if you love futuristic quirks, some dash cam models even offer voice control.

-If you're feeling overwhelmed by the options, never fear!
-We've rounded up our favorite dash cam models below – and if you ride a bicycle or motorcycle and you're looking for something similar, check out our guide to the best helmet cameras.
+It might sound like a lot to take in, but we've rounded up our favorite dash cam models below to explain each one's key features, pros and cons.
+And if you ride a bicycle or motorcycle and you're looking for the same kind of protection, check out our guide to the best helmet cameras.

-The Garmin Dash Cam 66W is the replacement to our favorite dash cam from the last year, the Garmin 55.
+The Garmin Dash Cam 66W is the replacement to a previous favorite dash cam of ours, the Garmin 55.
 It retains its predecessor’s compact size and ease of use, but increases the field of view from 122 degrees to 180 degrees, giving a far broader view of the front of your car and the road ahead.
 Also new is HDR (high dynamic range) video recording, to help retain detail in high-contrast lighting, while a Wi-Fi connection to your smartphone and the free Garmin Drive app means that you can connect up to four cameras at once and synchronize the video they shoot, giving a 360-degree view around your car.
-Battery life is just 30 minutes without plugging into your car’s power socket, and if you opt for a hardwired professional install the camera (or cameras) will stay on when parked, then record if someone carelessly bumps into your car while parking or driving past.
+Battery life is just 30 minutes without plugging into your car’s power socket, but if you opt for a hardwired professional install the camera (or cameras) will stay on when parked, then record if someone carelessly bumps into your car while parking or driving past.

-A Dash Cam Mini records 1080 Full HD video through a 140-degree lens, and measures just 3.1 x 5.3 x 2.9cm - roughly the size of a small car key.
-Truly a set-it-and-forget-it device, the Garmin Dash Cam Mini is designed to tuck neatly and subtly behind your windshield mirror, and once either plugged into the lighter socket or hardwired to the car’s fuse box, will boot up when you turn the ignition and record when it detects a collision.
-If hardwired it will also remain alert while parked, then record if someone drive into your vehicle.
+The Dash Cam Mini records 1080 Full HD video through a 140-degree lens, and measures just 3.1 x 5.3 x 2.9cm, which is roughly the size of a small car key.
+Truly a set-it-and-forget-it device, the Garmin Dash Cam Mini is designed to tuck neatly and subtly behind your windshield mirror, and once either plugged into the lighter socket or hardwired to the car’s fuse box, it will boot up when you turn the ignition and record when it detects a collision.
+If it is hardwired it will also remain alert while parked, then record if someone drive into your vehicle.
 There’s no display (so no distraction for the driver) and no internal battery, but the compact size and simplicity more than make up for this.
 A Wi-Fi connection to the Garmin Drive phone app makes it easy to download saved footage from the camera when you need it.

 This is the big brother of the Nextbase 522GW, and is the best choice if you want a 4K dashcam without the need to have the dashboard device hardwired into your vehicle.
 The step up in video quality is noticeable – and there is the added feature of support for What3Words – and ingenious global system that you can use to give your precise location to first responders by just giving them three words (and is a proven lifesaver).
 With an easy-to-use app that connects your smartphone to the 622GW over its own wifi network, you can see all your clips with ease – and download those you want to save or review.